CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.1.1 Office Products.md

 All documents obtained from external sources MUST be checked for malware prior to opening.
 All classified as problematic and additionally all file formats that are not required within the institution MUST be banned.
 The users MUST be trained and sensitized to handle documents from external sources.
 The examination of documents from external sources SHOULD be enforced by technical measures.

-#### APP.1.1.A4 Securing ongoing operation of Office products
+#### APP.1.1.A4 Securing ongoing operations of Office products

 IT operations and ISB MUST regularly check for known security vulnerabilities in Office products.
 Existing patches MUST be recorded in a timely manner.

-Users SHOULD be advised of the capabilities and limitations of the security features of the software used and the storage formats used.
+Users SHOULD be informed about the possibilities and limitations of the security features of the software used and the storage formats used.
 The requirements for secure use of Office products SHOULD be integrated into the security policy.

 ### 3.2 Standard requirements